Market Surveillance/Monitoring for Unfair Transactions

 Agreements and Alliances with Foreign Organizations

-However, the potential for market manipulation and or unfair trading through these types of transactions on both the TSE and in foreign markets still remains.
+However, the potential for market manipulation and or unfair trading through these types of transactions on both the Exchanges and in foreign markets still remains.
 Therefore, in an effort to protect the fairness and reliability of the market, we at TSE Regulation believe it is important to take every measure necessary to prevent the occurrence of such actions.